 National Wellness Institute Certified Wellness Practitioner (CWP) Designation

-The UNC Asheville Health and Wellness Promotion program has obtained Academic Program Accreditation status from the National Wellness Institute Council on Wellness Accreditation and Education (CWAE).
-The CWAE recognizes undergraduate degree programs that prepare individuals to enter professions in wellness and health promotion.
-Accreditation status is granted to programs that meet or exceed stated criteria of educational quality.
+The UNC Asheville Health and Wellness Promotion program has historically obtained Academic Program Accreditation status from the National Wellness Institute Council on Wellness Accreditation and Education (CWAE).
+The CWAE recognized undergraduate degree programs that prepare individuals to enter professions in wellness and health promotion.

 Certified Strength and Conditioning Specialist (CSCS)

 The job of a Certified Strength and Conditioning Specialist is to train athletes in order to improve their athletic performance.
 This is done through sport-specific testing sessions, designing and implementing safe and effective strength training and conditioning programs, and giving guidance in nutrition and injury prevention.